rohanchikorde/streamlit_plus_plus/README.md

 ### Advanced Layout System

+**Flexible Widget Positioning**: Place widgets anywhere on the screen - left, right, top, or bottom sidebars with customizable sizes and collapsible behavior.
+Break free from Streamlit's traditional left-sidebar limitation.

 **Flexible Grid System**: Implement a comprehensive grid-based layout with drag-and-drop positioning, allowing components to be placed anywhere on the canvas.
 Move beyond the limited vertical flow and basic columns to support complex multi-column grids, nested layouts, and responsive breakpoints.

 **Component Positioning**: Add absolute, relative, and fixed positioning options with z-index control for layering elements.
 Include floating panels, sidebars that can be pinned/unpinned, and collapsible sections for better space utilization.